-The Mathematics course is divided into three broad levels: Stage 5.1, Stage 5.2 and Stage 5.3, but is designed to be a continuum of learning rather than three distinct courses.
+The Mathematics course is divided into three broad levels: Stage 5.1, Stage 5.2 and Stage 5.3.
 Students are initially allocated to a particular level depending upon the aptitude, skill and knowledge they have demonstrated in Stage 4.
 Classes follow different pathways through the continuum and reach different endpoints.